mariuszgil/awesome-eventstorming/workshops/games/rental/domain_expert_en.md

 * We rent the board games.
 * All the products are being identified in the system by SKU numbers.
 Also. each product has its own descriptive name, which is used by customers.
 * All the products have EAN numbers assigned.
 We use these numbers to scan the barcodes with the barcodes scanner that we have in all of the stores.
 * Barcode scanner works exactly the same as typical keyboard.
-You connect it to USB or PS/2 port, you can the barcode, in result the barcode is being written in the computer.
+You connect it to USB or PS/2 port, you can scan the barcode, in result the barcode's value is being written in the computer.
 * Sometimes our customers return damaged games.
 Sometimes they lose some element of the game (like pawn or card).
 It is a big problem in our business.

 ## Prices